fedevilensky/csv-go/README.md

 # csv-go

-A simple tool for reading/writing csv either from a map or a struct with no dependencies
+A simple tool for reading/writing csv either from a struct with no dependencies